Concept Note

 Dynamics of Family and Peer Relationships

-Parenting and Positive Emotion Socialisation.
+Parenting and Positive Emotion Socialisation

 2. Gratitude in Education and Community Building.
 This theme focuses on the practical and institutional applications of gratitude and positive values in creating supportive, ethical, and just social environments.
 It also examines how gratitude can inform public policies, promote justice, equity, and belongingness, and support restorative justice practices in diverse communities facing conflicts, migration, and rapid social change.

-Pedagogical methods to foster prosocial behaviour, empathy and well-being
+Pedagogical methods to foster prosocial behaviour

 Social-Emotional Learning (SEL) in schools